 We detail the most common surface finishes in another blog post called Printed Circuit Board Finishes.
-There you will find information on the more common finish types including HASL, Lead Free HASL, ENIG, and more.
+There you will find information on the more common finish types used by a printed circuit board manufacturer, including HASL, Lead Free HASL, Electroless Nickel Immersion Gold (ENIG), and more.
 While you may be familiar with many of these, today we will introduce you to Electroless Nickel / Electroless Palladium / Immersion Gold (ENEPIG).

 ENIG and Black Pad

 ENIG has been a popular surface finish because of its very flat surface, ability to handle multiple reflow cycles and good shelf life.
-However, there have been some challenges with ENIG because of nickel corrosion that can cause what is called “Black Pad”.
+However, there can be challenges with nickel corrosion that can cause what is called “Black Pad”.
 Black pad occurs when the nickel under the gold plating corrodes excessively and the component soldered to that pad loses connectivity.

-ENIG can be challenging, as black pad can be difficult to detect when examining the surface finish since the gold completely covers the final surface.
+ENIG can be challenging for some printed circuit board manufacturers, as black pad can be difficult to detect when examining the surface finish since the gold completely covers the final surface.

 Electroless Nickel / Electroless Palladium / Immersion Gold, or ENEPIG for short, has Palladium as one of the key ingredients.